 Helping Clients Set Their Own Terms For Their Relationships

 In Illinois, marriages and civil unions are structured relationships, containing a bundle of rights, responsibilities and benefits.
 A Domestic Partnership Agreement or Cohabitation Agreement, on the other hand, is a private contract making custom arrangements for issues such as:

 - Shared property and assets

 - Child-rearing responsibilities and expenses

 - Guidelines and procedures for ending the relationship

 These agreements can be used for both opposite-sex and same-sex partnerships.
 If you and your life partner do not want the formality of a marriage but still want certain legal protections, a domestic partnership or Cohabitation Agreement may be the right option.

 We understand that many families are not the “traditional” nuclear family, and we are committed to helping our clients enter into written agreements that will make their relationships stronger, prepare them for the future and secure their individual rights.

-To discuss how we can help you with the preparation, review or negotiation of a domestic partnership or cohabitation agreement – or with the dissolution of a nonmarried relationship – please contact an attorney at Greenwich Law Group, LLC, at 847-382-3995 or by email to schedule a consultation at our offices in Chicago or Barrington.
+To discuss how we can help you with the preparation, review or negotiation of a domestic partnership or Cohabitation Agreement — or with the dissolution of a non-married relationship — please contact an attorney at Greenwich Law Group, LLC at 847-382-3995 or by email to schedule a consultation at our Skokie or Barrington office.